With deal, Liberty Global seeks to gain synergies in The Netherlands by consolidation MSOs

 “This transaction creates a nationwide cable champion that will drive investment and innovation for the benefit of Dutch consumers and businesses alike,” Liberty Global CEO Mike Fries said in a statement.

 According to Fries, Liberty Global is aiming for about $219 million (€160 million) in annual run-rate synergies by 2018.
-According to Liberty Global, including the purchase of its initial 28.5% investment in Ziggo last year and the offer for the remaining Ziggo shares, the transaction multiple equates to 9.3 times estimated 2014 earnings before income tax, depreciation and amortization.
+According to Liberty Global, including the purchase of its initial 28.5% investment in Ziggo last year and the offer for the remaining Ziggo shares, the transaction multiple equates to 9.3 times estimated 2014 earnings before interest, tax, depreciation and amortization.